 Awards of restricted stock are shares that are issued to participants but that vest in accordance with the terms and conditions established by the Committee.
-Awards of restricted stock are rights to acquire or purchase shares of our Common Stock, which vest in accordance with the terms and conditions established by the Administrator in its sole discretion.
 For example, the Committee may set restrictions based on the achievement of specific performance goals or continued employment.
 The Committee, in its discretion, may accelerate the time at which any restrictions will lapse or be removed.